CodyReichert/awesome-cl/README.md

 * [quick-patch](https://github.com/tdrhq/quick-patch/) -  easily override quicklisp projects without using git submodules.
 MPL-2.0.
 * [print-licenses](https://github.com/vindarel/print-licenses) - print licenses used by a project and its dependencies.
 [MIT][200].
+* [asdf-dependency-graph](https://github.com/digikar99/asdf-dependency-graph/) - A minimal wrapper around `dot` to generate an image of the dependencies graph.

 ### Interfaces to other package managers